nih-cfde/c2m2/draft-DCC_intake_list_spec/README.md

    X    data_type                                # CV: EDAM

    X    size_in_bytes                            # (integer)

-   # Files may not be network-accessible at any given moment, so the next field is optional
-   # (at least with respect to this intake list).

-        url                                      # A network-resolvable URL pointing to this file

    # The next field is really a metadata stub -- chosen to be nearly universally applicable
    # to human-medicine-centered bioinformatics data assets -- so we have something on which